 - Any other document demanded by the insurer

 Following points are noteworthy in order to have a better understanding of Post Office Child Plan, i.e. Bal Jeevan Bima:

 - This plan can be easily bought from any nearest post office

 - Nominee can be changed any time during the policy, making the plan quite flexible

 - Maturity benefits include both the sum assured and bonuses accrued

-- In case of death of the child, the policy ceases to exist and bonus + sum assured becomes immediately payable
+- In case of the death of the child, the policy ceases to exist and bonus + sum assured becomes immediately payable

 - There is no loan facility in this plan, i.e. one cannot take loan against Bal Jeevan Bima